 As traders who observe footprint chart patterns, we are continuously collecting nuances that help us identify trade setups and the risks we take in these setups.
 In most cases, it is the confluence of clues that make up one good trade.
-Recently we have discussed how Axia Elite Trader executed big size using multiple tools such as footprint chart and technical pattern.
+Recently we have discussed how an Elite Trader on our trading floor executed big size using multiple tools such as footprint chart and technical pattern.
 In this article, we will be looking at a similar set of tools, but from a slightly different perspective.
 We will be using these market tools.

 Specifically, we will look at:

 - Bull flag – what clues to look for, when a flag is formed and how we should wait for appropriate timing to access the trade

 - Footprint – what to look at the footprint chart in order to define meaningful risk-reward trade

 We will use a breakout trade in Gold as demonstrated in the video down below in our example.